yashwanthbabu/Django-BlogAsh/README.md

 * HOME - which will redirects to the /blog/ page.
 * RECENT ARTICLES - shows the recent blog entries in the manner of recently added.
 * MONTHLY ARCHIVES - shows the blog entries of the particular month and
 * USER LOGIN - user can login through social authentication.
-Instead of having the registration form, the user can register and login using Facebook, Twitter and LinkedIn
+The user can login using Facebook, Twitter and google+.
+If you want more, you can add according to your requirement.

-  This UserLogin has been done with the django-social_auth libray.
-Here is the documentation: http://django-social-auth.readthedocs.org/en/latest/

-  - social plugins to follow the social accounts of the organization by the user.

-  - For each and every post you can see the facebook like, share and tweet option.
-By this the user can share the particular post for his social account.
+    - After clicking USER LOGIN, you will see the Login form with username and password.
+If you are already a member you can login here.
+    - For the forgot password., the user should provide an email address to sent an password_reset_email for the user. so that the user can reset his password and can enter the new password.
+Added this functionality for the application
+    - If not a member, then JOIN US button will provide the registration form.
+By this the user can register and here.
+After the registration has been done, it will ask for the login.
+Again you should login.
+If the particulars are correct then it will login.
+    -

 If you are a Admin user and you are already logged in, then the links of Admin, Add Post and Add Comment will be appeared at the Top-Left of the /blog/ page.By this you can directly redirect to the adming to add posts and comments.